Why we cite our sources

 ONC publishes information-blocking policy and enforcement.
 CMS publishes interoperability disincentive determinations.
 HHS OCR publishes every HIPAA settlement, every civil money penalty, and every breach affecting 500 or more individuals.
 ONC-ACBs publish their certification surveillance findings.
 State Attorneys General publish their privacy enforcement.

-All of it is public.
+All of it is public, specific, and verifiable.
 None of it requires a vendor to invent.

-• Quote a fine without a direct source link.
-If we cannot link to the actual notice, we do not use the number.
+• No number without a direct source link.
+If we cannot link to the actual notice, we do not use it.

-• Build an "ROI calculator" with made-up inputs.
-Calculators promise precision the underlying data does not support, and they get debunked by the first careful buyer.
+• No "ROI calculator" with invented inputs.
+Calculators promise precision the underlying data does not support.

-Treat the buyer like a peer.
-If you are a CTO, a compliance lead, or a founder reading this at 11 pm because surveillance is coming or a Series B data room is open, you already know the risk exists.
-What you need is the shape of it.
-Which list will my company end up on if we fail?
-Where is that list published?
-What does the public record actually show?
-That is what the Cost of non-compliance page answers.
+If you are a CTO, a compliance lead, or a founder reading this because surveillance is coming or a Series B data room is open, you already know the risk exists.
+What you need is the shape of it: which list would my company land on, where is that list published, and what does the public record actually show.
+That is what the sourced risk page answers, in the regulator's own words.

 What this blog is for

 Commentary, reviews, real numbers from public enforcement, and field notes from sixteen years of clinical safety and defect prevention work.
-Some posts will be technical (the engineering bar for a CMS-9115-F Patient Access API, what a real DSI transparency check looks like).
-Some will be strategic (what an audit committee actually asks, what a Series B technical diligence pack should contain).
-Some will be opinion (why patient data ownership is not a regulatory checkbox).
+Some posts are technical (the engineering bar for a CMS-9115-F Patient Access API, what a real DSI transparency check looks like).
+Some are strategic (what an audit committee actually asks, what a Series B technical diligence pack should contain).
+Some are opinion (why patient data ownership is a right, not a checkbox).

 Cross-posted to LinkedIn.
 Reach out if a topic should be on the list.